dougeby/IntuneDocs/intune/troubleshoot-ios-enrollment-errors.md

 1. Edit the enrollment profile.
 You can make any change to the profile.
 The purpose is to update the modification time of the profile.
 2. Synchronize DEP-managed devices: Open the Intune portal > **Admin** > **Mobile Device Management** > **iOS** > **Device Enrollment Program** > **Sync now**.
 A sync request is sent to Apple.

-### DEP enrollment stucks at user login
+### DEP enrollment stuck at user login
-When you turn on a DEP-managed device that is assigned an enrollment profile, the initial setup stucks after you enter credentials.
+When you turn on a DEP-managed device that is assigned an enrollment profile, the initial setup sticks after you enter credentials.

 **Cause:** Multi-Factor authentication (MFA) is enabled.
 Currently MFA doesn't work during enrollment on DEP devices.